In Situ Talk Two – June 14

 Focusing on the theme of “How to Construct a 21st Century Feminism,” the second In Situ conversation featured poet Eileen Myles, with Jezebel.com founder, Anna Holmes, and a performance by JD Samson of MEN and Le Tigre along with members of The Lower Eastside Girls Club.

-The event, which took place on the evening of June 14 at The Lower Eastside Girls Club, was the second of three conversations in iconic locations throughout New York City this year.
+The event, which took place on the evening of June 14 at The Lower Eastside Girls Club, was the second of three conversations in iconic locations throughout New York City in 2017.

 About Our Participants